Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_GENERATE_PROJECT_DIGEST_001_v1.md

 **Pre-requisites by Nova-Orchestrator:**

-- ConPort is `[CONPORT_ACTIVE]`.
+- The database is `[DATABASE_ACTIVE]`.
-- Recent activity has been logged in ConPort by the team.
+- Recent activity has been logged in NovaPort-MCP by the team.

 **Phases & Steps (managed by Nova-Orchestrator):**